sergei-mironov/nixtvm/src/mironov/freezepb/README.md

 LOG
 ===

+#### 08.11.2018
+ * Learned about layouts in NNVM.
+It is a dict or a formatted string like 'NCHW', 'OIHW' or similar.
+Doesn't help much for optimisation
+ * Scheduling may be performed with the help of `FTVMSchedule` attribute.

 #### 01.11.2018
- * Learned about scheduling in NNVM.
+ * Experimented with scheduling in NNVM.

 #### 30.10.2018
  * Below are convolution execution results, sorted by model time.
 Times are